bitzesty/trade-tariff-backend/README.md

 - checking failures (check tariff_synchronizer.rb) - if any of updates failed in the past, sync process will not proceed
 - downloading missing files up to Date.today (check base_update.rb and download methods in taric_update.rb and chief_update.rb)
-- applying downloaded files (applying measures, etc. taric first, then chef)
+- applying downloaded files (applying measures, etc. TARIC first, then CHIEF)

 Applying downloaded CSV files is the most confusing and buggy part.
 Updates are performed in portions and protected by redis lock (see TariffSynchronizer#apply).